 Registration found on the Lipscomb Nursing website

-- Submit online: Goal statement—A concise statement of your career goals as a nurse is required and may be uploaded with your application.
+- Goal statement—A concise statement of your career goals as a nurse is required and may be uploaded with your application.

-- Register online: Examination—a $50.00 non-refundable registration fee is required and a satisfactory score must be achieved on this standardized nursing entrance exam.
-Exams are scheduled in January for each upcoming nursing class.
-Assessment exam review books are available for purchase at most local bookstores.
+2. Register online: HESI Assessment—a $50.00 non-refundable registration fee is required and a satisfactory score must be achieved on this standardized nursing assessment.
+Assessments are scheduled in January for each upcoming nursing class.
+Assessment review books are available for purchase at most local bookstores.
 Purchase of the HESI review book is not required but encouraged.